How do you create (E-commerce) events in Google Tag Manager?

 If you have an online store, tracking the performance of your online store is essential to optimize your sales strategy.
-With Google Tag Manager, you can create GA4 e-commerce events to track, for example, completing a purchase, adding a product to the cart, or starting a checkout.
-Event measurement is interesting not only for web shops, but also for business websites.
-For example: measuring completed application forms, or demo requests.
+With Google Tag Manager, you can create GA4 e-commerce events to track, for example, the completion of a purchase, adding a product to the cart, or starting a checkout.
+Measuring events is not only interesting for web shops, but also for business websites.
+For example: measuring completed job application forms, or demo requests.

 In this blog, we will explain step by step how to create events in the web container in Google Tag Manager so that you can get better insight into the performance of your web shop/website and improve your marketing strategy to achieve more sales and growth.